tedee-com/tedee-api-doc/docs/source/enums/access-type.rst

 Access type
 ---------------------------------------

-This enum describes user access type to the device
+This enum describes user access type of the share to the device

 +-----------+-----------------------+
 | Number    | Name                  |